Florida Southern College

 Florida Southern College (Florida Southern, Southern or FSC) is a private college in Lakeland, Florida.
 In 2019, the student population at FSC consisted of 3,073 students along with 130 full-time faculty members.
-The college offers 50 undergraduate majors and pre-professional programs, graduate programs in nursing, business, and education as well as post-graduate programs in nursing, education, and physical therapy.

-Florida Southern is the home of the world's largest single-site collection of Frank Lloyd Wright architecture.
-For its 2011 and 2012 rankings, The Princeton Review selected Florida Southern's campus as the most beautiful in the country.
+It offers undergraduate, graduate, and postgraduate programs.
+The institution is home to the world's largest single-site collection of Frank Lloyd Wright architecture.

-Florida Southern has won 30 national titles in NCAA Division II competition in several sports, men's golf (13 titles), baseball (9), women's golf (4), men's basketball (2), softball (1) and women's lacrosse (1).
-The college's official mascot is Mocsie the water moccasin, but they are also referenced by their nickname, the Mocs.
-The official primary colors of the college and its athletic teams are red and white, though dark blue and baby blue serve as secondary colors.

 History

-Florida Southern is the oldest four-year private college in the state of Florida.
-The college was first founded as South Florida Institute in Orlando, Florida in 1883, and moved to nearby Leesburg in 1885.
-Historians contend that the college's formal establishment occurred when it was sponsored by the United Methodist Church following the move to Leesburg in 1885.
+Florida Southern was founded as South Florida Institute in Orlando in 1883 and moved to nearby Leesburg in 1885.
+The institution's formal establishment occurred when it was sponsored by the United Methodist Church following the move to Leesburg in 1885.
 It was known as Florida Conference College.

-The college moved to Sutherland (now Palm Harbor) in 1901, and changed its name to Southern College in 1906.
+The college moved to Sutherland (now Palm Harbor) in 1901 and changed its name to Southern College in 1906.
 Due to fires in the early 1920s, it was temporarily relocated to Clearwater Beach and then finally moved to its current location in Lakeland in 1922.
-In 1935 it was renamed Florida Southern College by the college's board of trustees.
+In 1935 it was renamed Florida Southern College.
 In 1966 the school enrolled its first Black student, Gwendolyn Gibson High.